cosmos/ethermint/docs/quickstart/upgrade.md

 # Upgrade Node

+Learn how to upgrade your full node to the latest software version {synopsis}

+## Software Upgrade

 These instructions are for full nodes that have ran on previous versions of and would like to upgrade to the latest testnet.

-## Software Upgrade

-First, stop your instance of `gaiad`.
+First, stop your instance of `emintd`.
 Next, upgrade the software:

 ```bash
 cd ethermint